thi-ng/umbrella/packages/transducers/README.md

 other JS based implementations) and dozens of less common, but generally highly useful operators have been added.
 See full list below.

+Furthermore, since v2.0.0 most transducers & reducers provided here accept an optional input iterable, which allows them them to be used directly instead of having to wrap their call in one of the execution functions (i.e. `transduce()`, `reduce()`, `iterator()`, `run()`).
+If executed this way, transducer functions will return a transforming ES6 iterator (generator) and reducing functions will return a reduced result of the given input iterable.

 ### Related packages

 #### Extended functionality